h2oai/wave/website/blog/2021-06-15-ml-release.md

     dai_instances = list_dai_instances(access_token=q.auth.access_token)
 ```

-An autodoc is available to download if the model was built using DAI backend.
+An AutoDoc is available to download if the model was built using DAI backend.
 Use `save_autodoc()` to save a `.docx` file to drive:

 ```py {7}
 from h2o_wave_ml import build_model